 - Literature research: It is one of the fastest and least expensive means of determining the hypothesis of the phenomenon and collecting information.
 It involves searching for literature on the internet and in libraries.
 It can, of course, be in magazines, newspapers, commercial and academic articles.

 - In-depth interview: The process involves talking to a knowledgeable person about the topic under investigation.
 The in-depth interview is used to take advantage of the information offered by people and their experience, whether they are professionals within or outside the organization.

 - Focus groups: Focus groups consist of bringing together 8 to 12 people who have information about the phenomenon under study and organizing sessions to obtain from these people various data that will help the research.

-- Case studies: With this method, researchers can deal with carefully selected cases.
+- Case studies: This method allows researchers to deal with carefully selected cases.
 Case analysis allows the organization to observe companies that have faced the same issue and deal with it more efficiently.

 Check out our library of QuestionPro Case Studies to learn more about how we help organizations conduct market research.

 Importance of explanatory research

-Explanatory research is conducted to help researchers study the problem in greater depth and understand the phenomenon efficiently.
+Explanatory research is conducted to help researchers study the research problem in greater depth and understand the phenomenon efficiently.

 In carrying out the research process, it is necessary to adapt to new findings and knowledge about the subject.
-Although it is impossible to obtain a conclusion, it is possible to explore the variables with a high level of depth.
+Although it is impossible to conclude, it is possible to explore the variables with a high level of depth.

 Explanatory research allows the researcher to become familiar with the topic to be examined and design theories to test them.